Trump says trade deal 'possible' with China's Xi, tariffs could be lower

 Trump has bipartisan support on taking a tough stance on China, although not for his use of tariffs as a tool to exert pressure on Beijing.

-A senior opposition Democrat said on Wednesday he hoped the standoff with China would result in lasting changes.
+A senior Democrat said on Wednesday he hoped the standoff with China would result in lasting changes.

-“We’ve gone this far - we ought to be working to try and have some of the structural changes, some of the advantages, some of the (intellectual property) protections, and China living up to its obligations under the (World Trade Organization),” said Representative Earl Blumenauer.
+“We’ve gone this far - we ought to be working to try and have some of the structural changes, some of the advantages, some of the (intellectual property) protections, and China living up to its obligations under the (World Trade Organization),” said U.S. Representative Earl Blumenauer.

-Blumenauer, who chairs the House Ways and Means trade subcommittee, said he disagreed with what he called Trump’s “drive-by tariffs” and hoped the president would not accept a deal that simply involved selling more goods to China rather than changing bilateral terms of trade.
+Blumenauer, who chairs the House of Representatives’ Ways and Means trade subcommittee, said he disagreed with what he called Trump’s “drive-by tariffs” and hoped the president would not accept a deal that simply involved selling more goods to China rather than changing bilateral terms of trade.

 Trump said if Washington was unable to reach a deal, his plan was to reduce business with China.
 Asked about companies relocating production from China to Vietnam, he said Vietnam treated the United States even worse than China.